JamesWoolfenden/learn-terraform/docs/index.md

 ### Pulumi

 Your code for infrastructure, support for Python and JS.
-If you can't get your head around the declarative approach of Terraform.
+If you can't get your head around the declarative approach of Terraform, this ones for you.
 <https://www.pulumi.com/>

 ### The Console